IML-DKFZ/latec/README.md

 ├── data                      - Data storage and ouput folders │   ├── datasets              - Datasets for all modalities
 │   ├── evaluation            - Evaluation scores as .npz
-│   ├── explanation_maps      - Saliency maps output as .npz
+│   ├── saliency_mapss      - Saliency maps output as .npz
 │   ├── figures               - Output of figures and gifs
 │   └── model_weights         - Model weights as .ckpt files
 ├── logs                      - Log files